 School of Continuing Studies

-The Center for Language Education and Development (within the School of Continuing Studies) is accredited by the Commission on English Language Program Accreditation (CEA), a specialized accrediting agency that focuses on post-secondary intensive English language programs and institutions.
+The English Language Center (within the School of Continuing Studies) is accredited by the Commission on English Language Program Accreditation (CEA), a specialized accrediting agency that focuses on post-secondary intensive English language programs and institutions.
 CEA’s purpose is to provide a systematic approach by which programs and institutions can demonstrate their compliance with accepted standards and pursue continuous improvement through a rigorous process of self-assessment and peer review.

 School of Medicine